h2oai/driverlessai-recipes/air-gapped_installations/README.md

 To use custom recipes on a air-gapped environment, do the following steps.

-1) Download the required version of Driverless AI TAR SH installer in a Internet facing machine from the following URL: https://www.h2o.ai/download/
+1) Download the required version of DriverlessAI TAR SH installer in a Internet facing machine from the following URL: https://www.h2o.ai/download/

-2) Run the following commands to install the Driverless AI TAR SH.
+2) Run the following commands to install the DriverlessAI TAR SH.
 Replace VERSION with your specific version.

     chmod 755 dai-VERSION.sh
     ./dai-VERSION.sh